On this page:

 Installing additional waterproofing could add another $2,000 – $5,000, depending on the area.

 Bowing is usually caused by poor drainage or soil erosion.
 Bowing can cost $5,000 – $7,000 to address, with an average cost of $75 to $400 per square foot for repairing affected areas.
 Costs can be high for this type of repair, since excavation is required outside the wall, and a system is needed to support and straighten the walls.

 The minor sinking of a slab in one area of the foundation could get resolved by foam or mudjacking.
 Provided there are no structural problems, the options for leveling and prices are discussed below.

 Leveling Options for Sinking Foundations

 Be sure to compare what each contractor says they will do to level or repair your foundation.
 How will they finish the concrete or walls after leveling?
 Will they brush, polish, or smooth the surface?
-Will they seal and waterproof?
+Will they seal and waterproof the slab?
 All of these options add to the price of materials and labor hours needed.

-Mudjacking injects concrete mixed with pond sand into one-inch or two-inch holes drill into the concrete to level the foundation.
-Mudjacking will cost about $5.00/sq. ft. for materials and the labor will depend primarily on the going rate in your area.
+Mudjacking injects concrete mixed with pond sand into one-inch or two-inch holes drilled into the concrete to level the foundation.
+Mudjacking will cost about $3 to $8 per square foot on average.

-Foam is the same as mudjacking; only polyurethane foam is injected into holes to raise the foundation.
-Foam is more expensive, but last longer and fills smaller holes and cracks under the foundation.
+Foam jacking is similar to mudjacking; polyurethane foam is injected into holes to raise the foundation rather than sand and concrete.
+Foam jacking is more expensive, but lasts longer and fills smaller holes and cracks under the foundation.
 Foam is much stronger and better suited for raising load-bearing walls.